 Many more reached out to their elected representatives by email and signed petitions advocating for birds.
 The final tally: Nearly 3,500 people contacted their senators and representatives through a combined 6,372 emails, in-person meetings, and petition signatures, urging them to support policies that make North Carolina a better place for birds and our communities.

-All of this hard work paid off with tangible, lasting change on the ground in North Carolina.
+While state leaders weren't able to agree on a budget, all of this hard work still paid off with tangible, lasting change on the ground in North Carolina.
 Read on for the biggest legislative victories of the year.

 Senate Bill 559: Big Clean Energy Win Sets Stage for 2020